alphagov/government-service-design-manual/users/user-research/surveydesign.md

 * Screener questions – questions that ensure the correct people complete the survey e.g. demographic, reasons for visiting
 * KPI questions – questions that benchmark performance e.g. satisfaction, recommendation, find what they wanted etc (LINK TO ADAMS SECTION ON KPIs)
 * Follow up demographic questions – additional respondent information e.g. working/not working, salary, location etc

-Please follow this link to an example of a user satisfaction survey.
-LINK TO GOV.UK SURVEY

 **Common survey question types**